 The people at the CWRU flow cytometry core recent did a clean reinstall of one of their instruments, which meant that we had to re-set up our acquisition template.
 I still ended up eyeballing what would be the best laser / filter sets based on the pages over at FPbase.org, but I had a little bit of free time today, so I decided to work on a project I had been meaning to do for a while.

 In short, between the downloadable fluorescent spectra at FPbase, as well as known instrument lasers and detector bandpass filters, I figured I could just write a script that essentially takes in whatever fluorescent protein with spectra that you have downloaded, and essentially makes a table showing you which laser + detector filter combinations give you the highest amount of fluorescence.

-Here’s the script on the lab GitHub page.
-I made it for the two flow cytometers I use at CWRU (since, well, that’s where I work), although it would presumably be pretty easy to change the script to make it applicable for whatever instruments are at your place of work.
-So here’s a screenshot of a compendium of the results for the two main instruments.
+Here’s the R script on the lab GitHub page.
+I made it for the two flow cytometers and two sorters I use at the CWRU cytometry core, although it would presumably be pretty easy to change the script to make it applicable for whatever instruments are at your place of work.
+So here’s a screenshot of a compendium of the results for these instruments:

 Nothing too surprising here, although it’s still nice / interesting to see the actual results.
 While it’s somewhat obvious since the standard Aria has no Green or Yellow-Green laser, we should not do any sorting with mCherry on it.
 Instead, we should use the Aria-SORP, which has the full complement of lasers we need.